Amsterdam/PBK_Maintenance/README.md

 # MODCMAC
 This repository contains the code for Multi-Objective Deep Centralized Multi-Agent Actor Critic (MODCMAC) algorithm.
-The algorithm is implemented in PyTorch.
+The algorithm is implemented in PyTorch and builds upon the work of Jesse van Remmerden found [here](https://github.com/jesserem/MODCMAC).
 ## Installation
 The dependencies can be installed using the following command:
 ```